 There are many trains connecting Germany to Switzerland.
 The trains are comfortable and definitely recommended over flights.
-Berlin to Basel at the Swiss border takes about 7 hours.
+Berlin to Basel at the Swiss border takes a bit more than 7 hours.
 Köln (Cologne) to Basel takes 4 hours, and from Frankfurt it takes less than 3 hours.
-München doesn't have a fast train to Switzerland, but of course the trip can be made, either by train or bus.

 How to get the cheapest tickets

 - Prices may vary by the date and time of traveling.
 It helps if your travel date and time are flexible.
-You can book up to 3 months before traveling, but often even earlier.
+You can book up to 6 months before traveling.
 Please find prices here;

 - There are cheap night train tickets if you book early.
 These trains are not available on all routes;

 - Check if there are promotions;